Costa e Caldeirão do Corvo

 Protected Area for the Management of Habitats or Species

-The inaccessible sea-cliffs house relevant communities, which represent the natural flora endemic to Macaronesia, as well as sea bird colonies.
-This type of habitat belongs to the rocky habitats classified by the Natura 2000 network.
-There is vegetation that grows on the fractures and which composition depends on the geomorphological nature of the sea cliff, but that is particularly rich on rare species.
-This habitat has also terrestrial slopes, walls with comophytic specialized vascular vegetation (that live on small amounts of soil in rocky discontinuities) and biotypes of epiphytic vegetation (that live on other plants, which serve as support).
+The inaccessible sea-cliffs present fractures on which grow vegetation particularly rich in rare species and which composition depends on the geomorphological nature of the sea-cliff.
+This habitat also has terrestrial slopes, walls with specialized comophytic vascular vegetation (that live on small amounts of soil in rocky discontinuities) and biotypes of epiphytic vegetation (that live on other plants, which serve as support).

-Most important in the birdlife are the colonies of seabirds, such as the Calonectris borealis (cagarro), the Sterna hirundo (garajau-comum) and the Puffinus lherminieri baroli (frulho).
-The closeness to the American continent, the non-existence of trees and the absence of population in most of the island, makes it possible to observe several rare birds of Nearctic origins and occasional species, of rare sighting in Europe, leading many ornithology lovers to this Azorean island.
+Most important in the birdlife are the colonies of seabirds, such as the Calonectris borealis, the Sterna hirundo and the Puffinus lherminieri baroli.
+The closeness to the American continent, the non-existence of trees and the absence of population on most of the island, makes it possible to observe several rare birds of Nearctic origins and occasional species, of rare sighting in Europe, leading many ornithology lovers to this Azorean island.

-This area includes a Special Protection Area (SPA) and a Special Area of Conservation (SAC) of the Natura 2000 network, an IBA (Important Bird and Biodiversity Area) of the BirdLife International organization, a Ramsar Site, under the Ramsar Convention, and its marine edge abuts a Protected Area of Resources Management.
-Corvo Island is classified as a Biosphere Reserve since 2007, within the MAB Programme (Man and the Biosphere) of UNESCO.
+This area includes the Costa e Caldeirão Special Protection Area (SPA) and Special Area of Conservation (SAC) of the Natura 2000 network, an Important Bird and Biodiversity Area (IBA) of the BirdLife International organization, and Ramsar Site under the Ramsar Convention.
+Its marine edge abuts the Costa do Corvo Protected Area of Resources Management.
+Corvo is classified as a Biosphere Reserve since 2007, within the MAB Programme (Man and the Biosphere) of UNESCO.